yobleck/polkit-dumb-agent/README.md

 Write a simple replacement for polkit itself, it's a simple dbus API and 90% of what it provides is never used.

-Remove style related testing messages and fix cmake to have sane paths
+fix cmake to have sane paths

 Requirements